Jiggins/Final-Year-Project/docs/Report.md

 The library I have chosen for this task is [Text.Parsec][parsec], a *monadic parser combinator library*.
-An alternative, would be the highly performant [attoparsec][attoparsec] library or creating a parser combinator system from scratch using String manipulation.
+An alternative, would be the highly performant from[attoparsec][attoparsec] library or creating a parser combinator system scratch using String manipulation.
 Parsec was the preferable library to use as it has a greater focus on parsing language than Attoparsec.
 Attoparsec is more suitable for large files or data streams such as log files or HTTP Headers[^attoparsec-performance].

+\pagebreak

 # Technical Background